Enhancing image quality prediction with self-supervised visual masking: Previous work

-\myparagraph{Deep learning-based metrics} In recent years, research in FR-IQA has been placing greater emphasis on perceptual comparisons in deep feature space rather than image space to enhance the alignment with human judgments. \citet{prashnani2018pieapp} are among the first to utilize deep feature models learned from human-labeled data to predict perceptual errors.
-However, \citet{zhang2018perceptual} demonstrate that internal image representations from classification networks can be used for image comparison.
+\myparagraph{Deep learning-based metrics} In recent years, research in FR-IQM has been placing greater emphasis on perceptual comparisons in deep feature space rather than image space to enhance the alignment with human judgments.
+Prashnani et al. \cite{prashnani2018pieapp} are among the first to utilize deep feature models learned from human-labeled data to predict perceptual errors.
+Zhang et al. \cite{zhang2018perceptual} demonstrate that internal image representations from classification networks can be used for image comparison.
 They propose the Perceptual Image Patch Similarity (LPIPS) index, which quantifies image similarity by measuring the $\ell_2$ distances between pre-trained VGG features.
 To further improve the correlation with human judgments, they learn per-channel weights for selected VGG features using their collected perceptual similarity dataset.
-Recognizing that simple $\ell_p$-norm measures fail to consider the statistical dependency of errors across different locations, \citet{ding20} introduce the DISTS, which aims to measure the texture and structure similarity between feature pairs by comparing their global mean, variance, and correlations in the form of SSIM.
+Recognizing that simple $\ell_p$-norm measures fail to consider the statistical dependency of errors across different locations, Ding et al. \cite{ding20} introduce the DISTS, which aims to measure the texture and structure similarity between feature pairs by comparing their global mean, variance, and correlations in the form of SSIM.
 Building upon this work, A-DISTS \cite{ding21} extended the approach to incorporate local structure and texture comparisons.
+Czolbe et al. \cite{Czolbe2020} incorporate their extended Watson-DCT model \cite{Watson1993} as a measure of VGG feature distance.
 Moving away from deterministic point-wise feature comparisons, DeepWSD \cite{liao22} compares the overall distributions of features using the Wasserstein distance, a statistical measure for comparing two distributions.
 Nevertheless, the majority of the proposed IQMs metrics are targeted toward producing a single quality score and are not primarily designed to generate per-pixel error maps.
-In this regard, \citet{wolski2018dataset} employ a custom CNN model trained in a fully supervised way using coarse user marking data to predict an error visibility map that highlights the regions where distortions are more likely to be noticeable.
+In this regard, Wolski et al. \cite{wolski2018dataset} employ a custom CNN model trained in a fully supervised way using coarse user marking data to predict an error visibility map that highlights the regions where distortions are more likely to be noticeable. \\ Recently, deep learning-based no-reference metrics (NR-IQM) such as KonCept512 \cite{koniq10k}, HYPERIQA \cite{hyperiqa20}, MUSIQ \cite{musiq21} and MANIQA \cite{yang2022maniqa} have been proposed.
+While NR-IQM methods often report impressive performance, their practical applicability remains limited.
+FR-IQM metrics are still predominant in CG applications, as the reference images are typically readily available.